RFD 419

 What do you mean it’s not straight line code?!

 When writing a saga, the author must structure a long process as a series of saga nodes, and in order to satisfy the properties of a correct node the actual functions themselves tend to do one "thing", such as making an external call, or updating a database record.
-To make a saga node do many things is itself a sharp edge (for example, see [_performing_a_dynamic_number_of_state_changes]) and should be avoided.
+To make a saga node do many things is itself a sharp edge (for example, see Performing a dynamic number of state changes) and should be avoided.

 These small saga nodes are then executed by a saga executor.
 One sharp edge that can be pretty bad is that there is an indefinite amount of time between the execution of each saga node.
 Even if nothing else is happening in the system, there’s time required to durably record the progress of the saga and the output of each saga node.
 Problem is there is often a lot else going on, including the triggering of other sagas.
 An executor is free to execute a multitude of saga nodes in any order (as long as the DAG edges for each individual saga are respected) and this leads to saga nodes (and other code!) interleaving in arbitrary permutations.